mrtrickster/CodingChallenge/README.md

 # CodingChallenge
 <h1>Old Phone Keypad Solution</h1>
 The Tools class provides a static method OldPhonePad to convert an input string of digits or their repetitions to the corresponding letters on a traditional mobile phone pad.
 The keypad buttons are mapped to corresponding letters, and the user can enter a message by pressing the buttons.
 The "*" symbol deletes the last letter entered.
 The "#" symbol denotates the end of the text string.
 The " " symbol is a separator between letters mapped to the same button.
+The "_" symbol denotes a whitespace, i.e. pressing the 0 button on the keypad.
 <h3>ConvertToPhoneDigits:</h3> Converts a string of numeric characters to a string of letters.
 This method uses a lookup table to translate the digits to the corresponding letters.
-<h3>SplitToRepeatingCharacters:</h3> Splits a string into substrings of repeating digits or accepted symbols ("*", "#", " ").
+<h3>SplitToRepeatingCharacters:</h3> Splits a string into substrings of repeating digits or accepted symbols ("*", "#", " ", "_").
 <h3>RemoveInvalidCharacters:</h3> Removes all characters from the input string that are not digits or accepted symbols.
 <h3>ConvertToCharFromRepeatingDigits:</h3> Converts a substring of repeating digits to the corresponding letter on the phone keypad.